turingschool/backend-curriculum-site/module4/projects/quantified-self.md

 ### JS syntax and Style

 - 4: Javascript features explicit DOM traversal (not using closest), demonstrates great OOP concepts, and uses named and anonymous functions when appropriate
-- 3: Uses classes as modules.
-DRY code where appropriate.
+- 3: Code logically divided into files.
+Developer can show examples of some SOLID concepts.
 Attention payed to indentation and naming.
 - 2: Javascript is noticeably lacking in the above concepts.
 - 1: Team has not applied any style concepts from class or from Ruby background